At one point or another during your Philippines trip, you’re going to encounter this giant city!

 The scars are still visible today, as the city feels disjointed, the seventeen metro regions formed together to form one super city have no cohesion.
 The regal townhouses have been replaced with miles of concrete buildings that do little to endear the city to the incoming traveller.

 This history of grandeur and destruction results in the city that is visible today.
-Manila is a mix of port city, giant shopping centres, slums and historical parks.
+Manila is a mix of a port city, giant shopping centres, slums and historical parks.
 It was hard to get a feel for the city, as it was so big and scattered and it felt like Manila was lacking character.

 Of course, I could be wrong and I was only there for a few days and maybe I didn’t go to the right places.
-However, for me, you don’t come go travelling to the Philippines to go to the cities, you come for the islands and beautiful nature.
+However, for me, you don’t go travelling to the Philippines to go to the cities, you come for the islands and beautiful nature.

 A Manila trip could be a good prospect if you have a local guide or someone that knows the city, but for the normal backpacker, it leaves little to the imagination.